 Also, new students will be asked to confirm the pursuing type of degree at the time of enrollment.
-Change of the degree type after the enrollment can be granted by notifying Kyoumu of that by March in the first year before submitting a research proposal.
+Change of the degree type after the enrollment can be granted by notifying Kyoumu of that within one year of enrollment in the doctoral program before submitting a research proposal.